phj128/Qwen2.5-Omni/README.md

 ```
 {
     "role": "system",
+    "content": [
-    "content": "You are Qwen, a virtual human developed by the Qwen Team, Alibaba Group, capable of perceiving auditory and visual inputs, as well as generating text and speech.",
+          {"type": "text", "text": "You are Qwen, a virtual human developed by the Qwen Team, Alibaba Group, capable of perceiving auditory and visual inputs, as well as generating text and speech."}
+    ]
 }
 ```